 The Vocations Committee is supervising several people at various stages of pre-ordination preparation, from their initial reflection about the vocation of public ministry to formal programmes of study.
-In 2013, one candidate, Moses Shonga, successfully completed his programme and was recommended for ordination, taking place early in 2014, conducted by the LCiGB Bishop.
 The LCiGB recognises the pressing need for new priests for our church, as some of our longest-serving clergy have recently retired or are approaching retirement, and many of our congregations are in need of additional pastoral leadership.